 - Nuts.
 Roasted cashews, pecans, walnuts, and peanuts will add a nice crunch and a salty contrast.

 - Oreos and Mini-White Chocolate Chips.
 For decadent cookies and cream-flavored puppy chow.

 - Nut Butters.
 Switch things up by using other nut butters, such as almond, sun, or cashew butter.
 Nutella works, too!

 - Other Cereal.
 Try Rice Chex or Crispix, or a combination of different cereals!

 How to Store Puppy Chow

-But if it’s too warm where you live, it’s better to store puppy chow in the fridge to avoid the chocolate coating from melting.
+But if it’s too warm where you live, it’s better to store it in the fridge to avoid the chocolate coating from melting.

-If you want your puppy chow to stick around much longer, store it in the freezer.
-Just pop them in a freezer-safe, airtight container and freeze for up to 3 months.
+To Freeze: Pop your puppy chow in a freezer-safe, airtight container and freeze for up to 3 months.